Richard-Burd/urban-cruise-ship/README.md

 <br></br><br></br><br></br>

-### Sizing Images from the Original UCS Website
+~~### Sizing Images from the Original UCS Website~~

-**NOTE:** This section applies to article images and not Solution images.
-Solution images are being sorted out at the time of this writing.
+~~**NOTE:** This section applies to article images and not Solution images.
+Solution images are being sorted out at the time of this writing.~~

-The maximum width of an article image is **992pixels**.
-When placing images into the project, we want to maintain these three standards:
+~~The maximum width of an article image is **992pixels**.
+When placing images into the project, we want to maintain these three standards:~~

-- Image titles should have the same font size as an article sub-section heading, i.e. the headings that start with the: **##** in markdown language, are are found in the **_article_** files.
-Ignore those in **_solution_** files for now as they are too small.
+~~- Image titles should have the same font size as an article sub-section heading, i.e. the headings that start with the: **##** in markdown language, are are found in the **_article_** files.
+Ignore those in **_solution_** files for now as they are too small.~~

-- The titles in different images should thus be similar in size and...
+~~- The titles in different images should thus be similar in size and...~~

-- The UCS logos in different images should roughly be the same size as well.
+~~- The UCS logos in different images should roughly be the same size as well.~~

-This makes the images appear standardized across the site.
-If the image font is unreadable whenever following these rules, the rules should be broken to make the images readable.
+~~This makes the images appear standardized across the site.
+If the image font is unreadable whenever following these rules, the rules should be broken to make the images readable.~~

-There has never been a branding or graphic-standard guideline for UCS website graphics, and as a result, each image has a unique width respective to the website's viewport width.
-This means that the width & height of each new image must be independently specified.
+~~There has never been a branding or graphic-standard guideline for UCS website graphics, and as a result, each image has a unique width respective to the website's viewport width.
+This means that the width & height of each new image must be independently specified.~~

 Images are imported with the `ArticleImage.js` React component which in turn uses the [Next.js `<Image />` component.](https://nextjs.org/docs/api-reference/next/image) and (via [props](https://reactjs.org/docs/components-and-props.html)) passes in the image's width and height as measured in pixels.
 The `<Image />` tag will then render the image according to one of these two formulas: